harshitadd/harshitadd.github.io/_pages/teaching.md

 nav_order: 5
 ---

 Here are some very terse tips that _might_ help a wandering PhD applicant.
+Please bear in mind that I am a very new, unimportant person in this field who is simply documenting her experience in this space.

 ## Tip 1: Deduplication is Important